mouseless/brand/README.md

 ## The Story

-We are a software development collective centered around its experts who are dedicated to seek perfection in their work.
-We work slow but sure.
-And we see "what" as value for our customers and "how" as value for the collective itself.
+We are a software development collective connecting through the craft.
+We prioritize our people above all else, promoting open communication and efficiency.
+With this philosophy, our collective keeps its focus on its craft which eventually leads to excellence.

 Inspired from this vision, we named our collective as __Mouseless__.

-Our intention is to make everyone in the team use their mouse less, and preferably become a mouseless developer.

 ## Usage In Plain Text